Biographies of Presenters (Listed Alphabetically)

 Maureen Osborne, Ph.D

 Dr. Maureen Osborne is a licensed psychologist with over 30 years of experience as a gender therapist in private practice working with transgender people and their families as they navigate the legal, emotional, and ethical challenges of gender dysphoria.
 Prior to retiring from her Pennsylvania practice and moving to Cape Cod, she also led a long-running therapy/ support group for transgender people called “Transquility,” and she has been leading an online support group for cisgender partners of transgender persons, “Cister Wives,” for almost a decade.
-Dr. Osborne was honored with Fellowship status in the Philadelphia Society of Clinical Psychologists for her work in community education about transgender issues, and received the “Friend of the Fair” award at Fantasia Fair 2015.
+Dr. Osborne was honored with Fellowship status in the Philadelphia Society of Clinical Psychologists for her work in community education about transgender issues, and received the Friends of the TransWeek award at Fantasia Fair 2015.
 She has given talks and workshops at many national and international gender conferences and continues to educate her local community since retiring from full-time practice.
 She appeared in the award-winning film, “Trans,” as well as the documentary “Just Gender.”

 Sr. Alice

-Sr. Alice is a cradle to grave Catholic who struggles with things like the recent episcopal embarrassment regarding transgender people and people in general.
-However, she refuses to give her ground and path, a path trod by many prophets—such as Dan Berrigan, Dorothy Day, Chardin, Matthew Fox, Joan Osborne, Patti Smith, Gandhi, and Martin Luther King, Jr. Some of them, like Jeremiah, Isaiah, Mary, and Joseph were not technically Catholic, but she has leaned upon them for support in her journey.
+Sr. Alice is a cradle-to-grave Catholic who struggles with things like the recent episcopal embarrassment regarding transgender people and people in general.
+However, she refuses to give up her ground and path, a path trod by many prophets—such as Dan Berrigan, Dorothy Day, Chardin, Matthew Fox, Joan Osborne, Patti Smith, Gandhi, and Martin Luther King, Jr. Some of them, like Jeremiah, Isaiah, Mary, and Joseph were not technically Catholic, but she has leaned upon them for support in her journey.
 She believes at this point that she is on the path of the Divine Androgyne.

 Cody Suzuki